andreas-kupries/aktive/doc/ref/generator_virtual_drawing.md

 Returns an image with the given dimensions and location, with a box drawn into it.

-Beware, the location and size of the box are independent of the image dimensions.
+Beware, the location and size of the box are independent of image location and dimensions.
 The operator is perfectly fine computing the SDF of a box located completely outside of the image domain.

 The returned image is always single-band.
 It is grey-scale when anti-aliasing is active, and black/white if not.